Not All Needles Are Found: How Fact Distribution and Don't Make It Up Prompts Shape Retrieval, Reasoning, and Hallucination in Long-Context LLMs: Methodology

-\begin{itemize} \item \textbf{Inference Logic:} The model is directed to review the story for relevant information.
-If the answer is not explicitly stated, it must provide the most logical answer or a reasonable inference based on the context. \item \textbf{Strict Formatting:} Answers must be provided in the format ``Question X: [ANSWER]'', with each answer on a separate line.
-The final output must contain \textit{only} the answers, without any additional explanation or commentary. \end{itemize}

-As outlined in Section~\ref{subsec:design}, we implemented two specific prompt conditions using this template: \begin{enumerate} \item \textbf{Standard Prompt:} A direct instruction asking the model to answer the questions based on the provided story using the constraints described above. \item \textbf{Anti-Hallucination (AH) Prompt:} Identical to the Standard Prompt but augmented with strict negative constraints (e.g., ``Do not guess,'' ``If the answer is not explicitly in the text, state that you do not know''). \end{enumerate}
+To measure the impact of safety alignment, we implemented two specific prompt conditions: a \textbf{Standard Prompt} asking the model to provide the most logical answer or reasonable inference based on the story, and an \textbf{Anti-Hallucination (AH) Prompt}, which is identical but augmented with strict negative constraints (e.g., ``If the answer is not in the text, state that you do not know'').

-The full templates for both the Standard and Anti-Hallucination prompts are provided in Appendix~\ref{app:prompts}.
-Additionally, to ensure objective scoring, all model responses were graded by an independent LLM judge using a standardized \textit{Grading Prompt} (also provided in Appendix~\ref{app:grading}) and a strict answer key.
+Finally, to ensure objectivity, all model responses were graded by an independent LLM judge (\textbf{GPT-5-mini}) using a standardized \textit{Grading Prompt} (Appendix~\ref{app:grading}) and a strict answer key.
+The judge was configured with the same decoding hyperparameters as the quiz-taking models (Appendix~C; temperature=0.0, top\_p=1.0, frequency\_penalty=0.0, presence\_penalty=0.3).